k3v-d3v/maiar-ai/website/docs/04-core-utilities/getObject.md

   reasoning: z.string()
 });

-const analysis = await runtime.operations.getObject(
+const analysis = await runtime.getObject(
   DecisionSchema,
   "Should we approve this transaction of $5000 to an unknown account?", { temperature: 0.2 }